johnfedoruk/bangular/aio/content/guide/setup-systemjs-anatomy.md

       _End-to-end_ (e2e) tests of the application,
       written in Jasmine and run by the
-      <a href="http://www.protractortest.org/" title="Protractor: end-to-end testing for Angular">protractor</a>
+      <a href="http://www.protractortest.org/" title="Protractor: end-to-end testing for Bangular">protractor</a>
       e2e test runner.

-      Initialized with an e2e test for the "Hello Angular" sample.
+      Initialized with an e2e test for the "Hello Bangular" sample.
     </td>

   </tr>